Cindyzhang977/cs61b-teaching/asymptotics.md

 # Asymptotics
 When we write code to solve a problem, we want to know how efficient our solution is.
 If we simply measured the time it takes for the program to execute, that measurement would vary depending on which machine we use, and even then the time would vary from trial to trial.
-Instead, we rely on asymptotic analysis to describe the efficiency of an algorithm based on the input size. **It's important to note that we only care about how the function would perform as inputs grow infinitely large.**
+Instead, we rely on asymptotic analysis to describe the efficiency of an algorithm as a function of the input size. **It's important to note that we only care about how the function would perform as inputs grow infinitely large.**

 Let N be the input size, and let c be a constant.
 In order of fastest to slowest runtime: linear &Theta;(c), logarithmic &Theta;(logN), polynomial &Theta;(N<sup>c</sup>), exponential &Theta;(c<sup>N</sup>), &Theta;(N!), &Theta;(N<sup>N</sup>).